Thiago18l/k8s/docs/Cloud Installation.md

   - VMware Tanzu Kubernetes.

 - **Turnkey Cloud Solutions**
-Below are only a few of the <a href="https://kubernetes.io/docs/setup/production-environment/turnkey/" target="_">Turnkey Cloud Solutions</a> (listed in alphabetical order), to install Kubernetes on an underlying IaaS platform, such as:
+Below are only a few of the <a href="https://kubernetes.io/docs/setup/production-environment/turnkey/" target="_blank">Turnkey Cloud Solutions</a> (listed in alphabetical order), to install Kubernetes on an underlying IaaS platform, such as:

   - Alibaba Cloud
   - Amazon AWS (AWS EC2)